RyNo-Design/zmk-config-MicroGaming/zephyr/doc/develop/beyond-GSG.rst

 the x86 or ARM Cortex-M3 architectures.
 (QEMU is included with the Zephyr SDK installation.)

-On Windows, you need to install QEMU manually from `Download QEMU <https://www.qemu.org/download/#windows>`_.
-After installation, add path to QEMU installation folder to PATH environment variable.
-To enable QEMU in Test Runner (Twister) on Windows, :ref:`set the environment variable <env_vars>` ``QEMU_BIN_PATH`` to the path of QEMU installation folder.

-For example, you can build and run the :zephyr:code-sample:`hello_world` sample using the x86 emulation board configuration (``qemu_x86``), with:
+For example, you can build and run the :ref:`hello_world` sample using the x86 emulation board configuration (``qemu_x86``), with:

 .. zephyr-app-commands::